-We are nearly complete with our timber work for a large addition to a 19-th century farmhouse in Poultney, VT.
+We designed and fabricated the timber work for a large addition to a 19th century farmhouse in Poultney, VT.
 The interior structure of the building is rendered in timber, and the exterior high-performance envelope is built conventionally.
-The new space will house a large book collection and guest quarters, and also features an octagonal turret with an octagonal hipped timber roof (check that frame out on its own page, here).
+The new space houses a large book collection and guest quarters, and also features an octagonal turret with an octagonal hipped timber roof (check that frame out on its own page, here).
+We also designed and built a timber-frame pergola for the patio.
 Goosewing worked closely with our friends at A. Ginsburg Architects to design the frame, and with Black Diamond Builders to detail the timber frame/stick frame interface.
-We’ll be back in Poultney to install a timber frame pergola outside the addition, so stay tuned for pictures of that and of the finished project.
+Photos of the finished interior by Caleb Kenna.